What is Non-Cumulative Preference Shares

 Explanation

-Usually, the board of directors of the issuing company have the flexibility to cut or suspend the dividend payment when the company experiences financial distress.
-Now, unpaid dividends of non-cumulative stockholders will not become arrears in such a scenario, which means that the company will not be liable to pay any of the unpaid dividends to the non-cumulative preference stockholders.
+Usually, the board of directors of the issuing company has the flexibility to cut or suspend the dividend payment when the company experiences financial distress.
+Now, unpaid dividends of non-cumulative stockholders will not become arrears in such a scenario, meaning that the company will not be liable to pay any unpaid dividends to the non-cumulative preference stockholders.
 Effectively, non-cumulative preference shareholders offer financial flexibility to the companies during times of liquidity stretch.

 Features of Non-Cumulative Preference Shares